cleberzavadniak/cut-the-bullshit-firefox/README.md

 ```

 (You can run `du -sh ~/.mozilla/firefox`, also, to see how much disk space
-is Firefox currently consuming.)
+is Firefox currently consuming, just out of curiosity.)

 ## Requirements

-There must be a user-writable `tmpfs` partition in `/dev/shm` (or else all
+There must exist a user-writable `tmpfs` partition mounted in `/dev/shm`
-the idea of letting Firefox work on RAM will go down the drain).
+(or else all the idea of letting Firefox work in RAM will go down the
+drain).

 Also, `rsync` must be available.